Introduction

 });

 This works much better because the application can take a targeted action based on which error was raised and what was happening at the time.
 If a mesh fails to load then that single mesh can be replaced (perhaps with something like a model of large red ‘ERROR’ text?) rather than shutting down the entire program.
-If a shader is too complicated for the current device, a simpler one can be substitued in it’s place.
+If a shader is too complicated for the current device, a simpler one can be substituted in it’s place.

-The out-of-memory error scope still encompasses the entire load here, even though we could have made it more targeted too.
+error scope still encompasses the entire load here, even though we could have made it more targeted too.
 But by isolating it’s response from the other types of errors we can communicate more clearly to the user what’s going on and give targeted instructions rather than simply failing.

 In all cases we’ve used error scopes to improve the user experience.